facebook••facebook••youtube••contact••index••home

 fequency Instruments

-Here's an example of how a Kremona Coco tenor ukulele sounds in a mix as a melodic instrument using two Neumann KM 184 condenser mics in a X/Y stereo configuration pointed at the bridge.
+Here's an example of how a Kremona tenor ukulele sounds in a mix as a melodic instrument using two Neumann KM 184 condenser mics in a X/Y stereo configuration pointed at the bridge.
 Gain was at the 1:00 o'clock position.
-I used two octaves of Coco's range (up to the 12th fret) and managed a few natural harmonics in my original composition, Leeward Coast Redux:
+I used two octaves of the Kremona's range (up to the 12th fret) and managed a few natural harmonics in my original composition, Leeward Coast Redux:

 listening Leeward Coast Redux | by Peter Kun Frary | Kremona Coco and Mari ukuleles, Hirade H8SS guitar and small percussion | Neumann KM 184 mics, E2x2 OTG, Logic Pro.